celikbhb/celikbhb.github.io/_posts/2023-07-12-Project-Postt.md.markdown

 ### Challanges for future
 When filtering on the German foreign ministry website, there is no link to the filter result.
 This makes it difficult to extract data quickly.
 The program cannot access documents with PDF extension.
-Open Refine is a very nice application, but webscraping can be done more easily with software languages such as Python requests or BeautifulSoap, which I researched while working on this project.
+Open Refine is a very nice application, but web scraping can be done more easily with software languages such as Python requests or BeautifulSoap, which I researched while working on this project.